BruceEckel/SummerTechForumUnconference-hugo/content/Activities.md

 ---
-title: Morning Activities
+title: Afternoon Activities
 weight: 70
 ---

-During conference days (Monday, Tuesday, Thursday and Friday), the mornings are unscheduled time.
+During conference days (Monday, Tuesday, Thursday and Friday), the afternoons are unscheduled time.
 There are numerous options.
 Although these look like pure recreation, we have some of our most interesting discussions once the structure and constraints are completely removed.

 ## **Hiking**

-There are numerous hikes available and I often lead some.
+There are many hikes available and I often lead some.
 Here are some basic easy hikes:

 - The Woods Walk, starting at the top (West) end of Maroon Avenue (the street just north of Elk Avenue).